-Baretto, meaning ‘small bar’ in Italian is situated on Sydney’s Northern Beaches.
+Il Baretto, meaning ‘small bar’ in Italian is situated on one of Sydney’s glorious Northern Beaches.

 Enjoy a picturesque view of Freshwater beach from their outdoor area.
 This is a completely Italian-inspired place with its wine list focusing on the Sardinian region of Italy.

 They also have an extensive selection of cocktails and Spritzes, in case anyone in your group isn’t into wine (yes, those people exist).